Mac-lp3/personal-site/_includes/about.md

 degrees in 1) Mathematics and 2) Computer Science.
 In 2021, I completed my MBA from Temple University in Philadelphia.

 I have been a professional technologist since 2011, holding roles from researcher to full stack developer.
-Most recently, I managed two agile teams in the D&A department, one searching for insights to curve the opioid epidemic.
+Most recently, I managed two agile teams in the D&A department, with one searching for insights to curve the opioid epidemic.

 At time of writing, I am a based out of New Zealand, but have worked in the USA, UK, and Hong Kong.